 ECS containers are well-suited to applications that may not require the full resources of an EC2 instance.
 Microservices, for example, are good candidates to use in conjunction with ECS containers.
 IT teams can run any application without time limits on when an operation completes, and they can deploy applications developed on any platform or in any language.
 The service manages availability and scalability, so IT teams can adjust the number of ECS containers running at any time, according to demand.

 ECS containers are configured using an abstraction called tasks.
-Tasks specify a Docker image, the processor and memory resources, data volumes, port mappings, links to additional containers and other parameters.
+Tasks specify a Docker image, the processor and resources, data volumes, port mappings, links to additional containers and other parameters.
 Tasks enable developers to divide services down to the microservices level while still coordinating a number of services to complete a processing operation.